hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 Pure module environment
 ~~~~~~~~~~~~~~~~~~~~~~~

-In the app resource form, besides the normal choices (:ref:`listed above <interactive-apps>`), you can also choose
+In the app resource form, besides the normal choices (:ref:`listed above <interactive-apps>`),
-a 'Toolchain version' such as '2023a' from a drop-down menu.
+you can also choose from different 'Toolchain and Python versions' from a drop-down menu.
+An example would be '2023a and ``Python/3.11.3-GCCcore-12.3.0``'.
-Based on that choice, the corresponding JupyterLab module will be loaded together with its dependencies (specifically Python).
+Based on that choice, the corresponding JupyterLab module will be loaded together with its
+dependencies (specifically Python).

 Furthermore, you may optionally choose to load ``SciPy-bundle`` (for widely-used packages like ``scipy``,
-``numpy``, ``pandas`` and more) and/or ``matplotlib`` in your environment from the same 'Toolchain version'.
+``numpy``, ``pandas`` and more) and/or ``matplotlib`` in your environment from the same toolchain.

 Once you launch a JupyterLab session, a default kernel called ``Python 3 (ipykernel)`` is already available in your session.
 This kernel, in addition to the Python standard library, would enable using extra packages from